Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/thread-replies/Allowed-attachment-reply-to-message.md

 **Step 1**

-1. Upload and send an attachment of allowed size as a reply to a message in the linked channel or DM/GM on MM
+1. Upload and send an attachment of the allowed size as a reply to a message in the linked channel or DM/GM on MM
 2. Navigate to the linked channel or DM/GM on MS Teams.

 **Step 2**

-1. Upload and send an attachment of allowed size as a reply to a message in the linked channel or DM/GM on MS Teams.
+1. Upload and send an attachment of the allowed size as a reply to a message in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel on MM.

 **Expected**

-The user should be able to view the attachment as the reply of desired message in the linked channel or DM/GM on MS Teams.
+The user should be able to view the attachment as the reply to the desired message in the linked channel or DM/GM on MS Teams.
-After step 2, the user should be able to view the attachment as the reply of desired message in the linked channel or DM/GM on MM.
+After step 2, the user should be able to view the attachment as the reply to the desired message in the linked channel or DM/GM on MM.